 Get Qualified Legal Help

-If you are a parent looking for an attorney you can trust to represent your child, you have come to the right place.
+If you are a parent trying to find an attorney you can trust to represent your child in juvenile court, you have come to the right place.
 As parents ourselves, we understand that nothing is as precious to you as your children and their future.
 We understand how frightening it can be when that very future seems in jeopardy.
 We will do everything in our power to defend them and help your family through this difficult time.

 If you have been charged with a crime as a juvenile, the importance of choosing an juvenile criminal defense attorney who knows and understands this specialized area of law cannot be overstated.
 If you hire a lawyer from the Sprano Law Firm to help you with your juvenile case, we cannot promise you that all of the consequences outlined above will be avoided.
 No lawyer can change the facts or the law.
 What we do promise is that you will be made fully aware of all of the possible consequences throughout the court process, and we will do everything in our power to keep those consequences to a minimum.